 For those more interested in local history, the Miers Home Museum showcases some of the most important artefacts in Sonora, including a full archive of the Sonora local paper, original town plans and historical photographs.
 The Old Sonora Icehouse Museum is also worth a visit, telling tales of lawmen and outlaws making their way in the Wild West of old.

-If you want something a bit more upmarket, the Quality Inn in central Sonora combines comfort and luxury from one of America's most trusted hotel chains.
-Complete with a swimming pool, gym and restaurant, Quality Inn provides a more lavish option for travellers with cash to splash.
+If you want something a bit more upmarket, Hampton Inn Ozona in nearby Ozona combines comfort and that home away from home feeling.
+Complete with a swimming pool, gym and a snack bar, Hampton Inn provides a great place to base yourself in while exploring Sonora.

 Make a last-ditch pit stop in Marathon